wsmd/ws-multipath/docs/api.md

 - `callback` `<function>`

 Stops the server from accepting new connections.
+The optional `callback` will be called once the `'close'` event occurs.

 ### server.listening